RIAPS/riaps-integration/riaps-x86runtime/README.md

      ```
   * Eject the Guest Additions CD when complete.
   * Shutdown the VM to configure the Guest Addition options
   * Select the VM and open the settings.
-Under General, there are Shared Clipboard and Drag'n'Drop options that are useful.
+    - Under General, there are Shared Clipboard and Drag'n'Drop options that are useful.
+    - Under Shared Folders, select a folder to share on the host and make it "Auto-mount" and "Make Permanent".
+You will be able to reach this folder from within the VM by ```sudo cp afilename /media/sf_sharedFolder```
   * Restart the VM

 ## <a name="config-network">Configuring Environment for Local Network Setup</a>